-Grants to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont local education and nonprofit organizations to support innovative public high schools programs in the New England region.
-Strong proposals will demonstrate how the program will support students off track to graduate by providing intentionally flexible and responsive environments, which are organized to leverage assets in the surrounding community, and networked to access critical resources for students.
+Grants and technical support to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont local education and nonprofit organizations for innovative public high school programs in the New England region.
+Strong proposals will demonstrate how the program will support students off track to graduate by providing intentionally flexible and responsive environments.
+Priority will be given to programs which are organized to leverage assets in the surrounding community, and networked to access critical resources for students.

 Barr Foundation’s goal is to support the development of exemplary schools and programs across the region that can powerfully demonstrate the impact of a student-centered, targeted, and supportive approaches that intentionally address both academic and developmental needs of students who are off track toward graduation.
 Aligned with a Positive Youth Development approach, this RFP is focused on schools and programs that are options of choice, allowing students to freely make informed decisions on whether the education option is the best fit for their interests, needs, and goals.